 - 5. The Council's capital expenditure plans are summarised below and forms the first of the prudential indicators.
-Capital expenditure needs to have regard to: - Corporate Priorities (e.g., strategic planning) - Stewardship of assets (e.g., asset management planning) - Value for money (e.g., option appraisal) - Prudence and sustainability (e.g., implications for external borrowing and whole life costing) - Affordability (e.g., implications for council tax) - Practicability (e.g., the achievability of the Corporate Strategy) - Proportionality (e.g., risks associated with investment are proportionate to financial capacity); and - ESG (Environmental, Social, and Governance e.g., address environmental sustainability in a manner which is consistent with our corporate policies) - 6.
-Each year the Council will produce a Capital Programme to be approved by Full Council in March as part of the Council Tax setting.
+Capital expenditure needs to have regard to: - Corporate Priorities (e.g., strategic planning) - Stewardship of assets (e.g., asset management planning) - Value for money (e.g., option appraisal) - Prudence and sustainability (e.g., implications for external borrowing and whole life costing) - Affordability (e.g., implications for council tax) - Practicability (e.g., the achievability of the Corporate Strategy) - Proportionality (e.g., risks associated with investment are proportionate to financial capacity); and - ESG (Environmental, Social, and Governance e.g., address environmental sustainability in a manner which is consistent with our corporate policies.
+This is now a requirement of the TM Code)

-- 7. Each scheme is supported by a detailed appraisal (which may also be a Cabinet Report), as set out in the Council's Financial Regulations.
-The capital appraisals will address the following: - a) A detailed description of the project - b) How the project contributes to the Council's Corporate Priorities and Strategic Commitments - c) Anticipated outcomes - d) A consideration of alternative solutions - e) An estimate of the capital costs and sources of funding - f) An estimate of the revenue implications, including any savings and/or future income generation potential - g) A consideration of whether it is a new lease agreement - h) A consideration of sustainability in accordance with Corporate objectives - i) Any other aspects relevant to the appraisal of the scheme as the S151 Officer may determine
+- 6. Each year the Council will produce a Capital Programme to be approved by Full Council in March as part of the Council Tax setting. - 7.
+Each scheme is supported by a detailed appraisal (which may also be a Cabinet Report), as set out in the Council's Financial Regulations.
+The capital appraisals will address the following: - a) A detailed description of the project - b) How the project contributes to the Council's Corporate Priorities and Strategic Commitments (particularly the Council's environmental and carbon policies) - c) Anticipated outcomes - d) A consideration of alternative solutions - e) An estimate of the capital costs and sources of funding - f) An estimate of the revenue implications, including any savings and/or future income generation potential - g) A consideration of whether it is a new lease agreement - h) A consideration of sustainability in accordance with corporate objectives - i) Any other aspects relevant to the appraisal of the scheme as the S151 Officer may determine